-- As Table 1 displays, the data in this report are generally representative of the students in Nebraska.
-However, the next round of data collection should include more schools from the mid-size population range (10,000-30,000 students) to ensure representativeness. - The process for the Brainstorming Activity was well-developed and replicable with minimal training. - It is encouraged that this process be repeated when large or small-scale programming changes are being considered.
-Student voice is critical to the effectiveness of ELO programming and this activity is well-suited to that purpose. - Implementation of the Brainstorming Activity can occur in a statewide, districtwide, or site-based data collection event. - Representation of all students is also a critical component to collecting student suggestions.
-It is important to ensure all demographic groups within the school, district, or state are represented in the student suggestions collected through this activity. - This activity encouraged student participation with adult facilitation.
-The facilitator was encouraged to read the prompts to students or dictate student responses if needed, which minimized the impact for students who were not strong readers or writers. - I commend BSB for engaging the services of a program evaluator to assist in the development and facilitation of this process, which increased the validity of the data collected.
+- In subsequent administrations, the facilitators should separate and label the brainstorming sheets for elementary students and middle level students so that the data can be disaggregated by grade level bands.
+The needs and interests of students change over time as has been noted in previous administrations. - The process for the Youth Brainstorming Session was well-developed and replicable with minimal training. - It is encouraged that this process be repeated when large or small-scale programming changes are being considered.
+Student voice is critical to the effectiveness of ELO programming and this activity is well-suited to that purpose. - Implementation of the Youth Brainstorming Session can occur in a statewide, district-wide, or site-based data collection event. - Representation of all students is also a critical component to collecting student suggestions.
+It is important to ensure all demographic groups within the school, district, or state are represented in the student suggestions collected through this activity. - The facilitator was encouraged to read the prompts on the brainstorming sheets to students or record students' dictated responses, which minimized the impact for students who were not strong readers or writers and hopefully included wider participation. - I commend BSB for engaging the services of a program evaluator to assist in the development and facilitation of this process, which increased the validity of the data collected.

-Appendix A - Brainstorming Activity Sheet
+Appendix A - Youth Brainstorming Sheet